fourmolu/fourmolu/web/site/pages/config/import-grouping.md

 - `by-scope`: one group for external imports, then one group for imports targeting modules from the current Cabal project
 - `by-scope-then-qualified`: apply `by-scope` first, then `by-qualified`

-Predefined groups:

-- `all`: preset group that will receive any import not matching any of your custom rules

 Predefined matchers:

 - `match: all`: matches all modules